Petitions call for end to NDIS age discrimination

 Two petitions calling on the Federal Government to eliminate age discrimination of older people with a disability were tabled in Federal Parliament today, on National Disability Day.

-Anders Halvorsen Chair of ParaQuad, left; Federal Member for Mayo Rebekha Sharkie; Member for Warringah Zali Steggall; petition writers Chris and Bobbie English and supporters at today's press conference.
+Photograph: Anders Halvorsen Chair of ParaQuad, left; Federal Member for Mayo Rebekha Sharkie; Member for Warringah Zali Steggall; petition writers Chris and Bobbie English and supporters at today's press conference.

 The petitions were presented by the Independent Member for Warringah Zali Steggall with support from the Federal Member for Mayo Rebekha Sharkie and the Independent Member for Indi Helen Haines.